1683 – Deaths

 Upon his return, Frémont produced a new map, using data gathered during the first expedition to update an earlier map by Gibbs.
 Congress published Frémont’s “Report and Map”; it guided thousands of overland immigrants to Oregon and California from 1845 to 1849 which helped guide the forty-niners through the California Gold Rush.

 Fremont later served as a General in the U.S. Army during the Civil War, one of the few Southerners who did not join the Confederacy.
 He created a controversy when given command of the Department of the West by President Abraham Lincoln.
 Always an independent-minded man, Frémont made decisions without consulting Washington D.C. or President Lincoln.
-In 1861 Frémont issued an emancipation edict that freed slaves in his district, he was relieved of his command by President Lincoln for insubordination, saying Fremont “should never have dragged the Negro into the war.”
+In 1861 Frémont issued an emancipation edict that freed slaves in his district, and was relieved of his command by President Lincoln for insubordination.
+Lincoln claimed that Fremont “should never have dragged the Negro into the war.”
 Two years later, Lincoln would issue his own Emancipation Proclamation and be forever celebrated.
 Ironically, the first Federal official to free slaves during the War was a Southerner who as reprimanded.